 Step 3 – Enter desired email address and press enter to highlight each individual contact.
 When done click send and done.

 1) After registering, a personal team is created for you, named after your email address.
-This team is for your friends and family.
-To access your personal team settings click the gear icon on the user dashboard to access your user settings click on “My Teams” as shown in Fig. 1
+This team is for your personal use, friends and family.
+To access your personal team settings click your user settings avatar on the user dashboard to access your user settings.
+Once there click on “My Teams” as shown in Fig. 1

 3) Edit Team Screen as shown in Fig. 3 has four sections for easy accessibility.